Blog icon

 However, stakeholders requested integration costs be presented that account for storage and transmission projects that will be delivered before 2030.
 These have been sponsored by government or approved by the relevant regulator on the basis that they will be needed to support variable renewables.

-To accommodate that request, we present variable renewable integration costs for 2023, which include committed and under construction pre-2030 storage and transmission projects.
+To accommodate that request, GenCost also began presenting variable renewable integration costs for the current year of the report, which include committed and under construction pre-2030 storage and transmission projects.

 What is the Integrated System Plan?
 How can it help understand costs and benefits to 2050?

-AEMO’s Integrated System Plan, developed over a two-year period with hundreds of stakeholders, uses capital cost data to produce a roadmap for the least cost way to supply reliable electricity to homes and businesses while supporting Australia’s net zero transition.
+AEMO’s Integrated System Plan, developed over a two-year period with hundreds of stakeholders, uses technology capital cost data from GenCost and other data to produce a roadmap for the least cost way to supply reliable electricity to homes and businesses while supporting Australia’s net zero transition.

 The Integrated System Plan uses capital and operating costs for generation, firming (batteries, hydro and gas) and transmission to determine the least cost pathway to meet an evolving consumer electricity load.